Pages Tagged With: "transportation"

 Workplace Charging is Important About 98 percent of electric vehicle charging is done at home or at work.
 Whether or not a workplace has a charging station can be a determining factor in an employee’s ability to purchase and commute with an electric car.
 Providing charging for employees provides several benefits to

 Alternative fuel vehicles help us get from here to there with cleaner air and lower fueling costs.
-Electric cars, propane and natural gas vehicles, and bi-fuel vehicles are driven by Delawareans across all three counties, and more hit the road in the US every day.
-Clean transportation is a crucial strategy in lowering our greenhouse
+Electric cars, propane and natural gas vehicles, and bi-fuel vehicles are driven by Delawareans across all three counties.
+More hit the road in the US every day.
+Clean transportation is a crucial strategy in lowering our greenhouse gases

 The Delaware Clean Cities Coalition helps Delaware residents, businesses, and fleet operators work together to reduce the use of petroleum, develop regional economic opportunities, and improve air quality.
 The Coalition is housed within the DNREC Division of Climate, Coastal and Energy.